 |Besser Blocks for Foundation (190 x 190 x 390mm)||40||43||61||75|

 |Fire Brick for Hearth (76 x 230 x 110mm)||26||30||44||60|

 |Fire Brick for Dome (76 x 230 x 110mm)||160 - 240||200 - 300||330 - 500||500 - 900|

 |Insulation (Fire blanket)||3 m2||4 m2||5 m2||7 m2|

-The below table lists example prices and estimates regarding the materials required for constructing a pizza oven.
+The below table lists example prices and estimates for the materials required for constructing a pizza oven.
 These are estimates only to be used as a guide.
-Actual material required and cost will depend on the type of pizza oven, construction method, and country the materials will be sought within.
-If the standard red housing were to be substituted for the fire bricks the cost per brick will be considerably less.
+Actual material required and cost depend on the type of pizza oven, construction method, and the country the materials are sought from.
+If the standard red housing was to be substituted for the fire bricks the cost per brick would be considerably less.
 Values are in $USD.

 |Material||Cost||Generally Required||Average Total Cost|